LiorKogan/StreamSampler/README.md

 The number of elements in the stream is usually very large and unknown a priori.

-A stream sampler extracts nSampleSets independent sample sets, each with nSetSize elements, from the stream.
+A stream sampler extracts a given number of independent sample sets, each with a given number of elements, from the stream.

 Only one pass over the stream is possible.